terry-citrix/async-service/README.md

 This will store the string "Customer1" in Thread Local Storage, make a synchronous outbound call, then return with whatever was store in Thread Local Storage.
 That means that you should get the tenant's name, in this case `Customer1`.

-It will take 2 minutes for that API call to complete.
-If you make the client API calls in parallel 20 times, then since we have a max thread pool of 10 then it will take ~4 minutes total (20 calls / 10 threads in the pool * 2 minutes per invocation).

 ## Notes
 When running it as a stand-alone SpringBoot the thread pool is set to 10 threads.
 You can see that by calling the